CommandPost/CommandPost-UserGuide/getting_started/uninstall/README.md

 If you have enabled "Enable Moving Markers", or changed the "Smart Collection Label" or "Backup Interval", you should change these settings back to their defaults prior to uninstalling CommandPost.

+If you have enabled "Waveform Drawing", "Rendering During Playback", "Show Timeline in Viewers", or "Hidden FCPXML Import/Export Options" you can trash the Final Cut Pro preferences by holding down OPTION+COMMAND when you launch Final Cut Pro to reset these values if you've already uninstalled CommandPost.

 ---

 ## Manual Uninstall